trxe/notes-blog/content/syntax/3-binding-xbar.md

    1. One way to test: can we insert in another one of the YPs?
    2. the _book_ of poems
    3. vs *the [book of fiction] of poems

+### Distinguishing specifiers, complements and adjuncts

+- Only one specifier, must be on the outermost level
+- Complement can only appear next to the head
+- You can only conjoin a complement with complement, adjunct with adjunct, but not complement with adjunct
+- One-replacement will not work on N (*the one of X)
+- Do-so replacement will not work on V (*W ate a bagel and X do so a banana)

+### X-bar usage: Justifying word order variations

+$$
+$$

+#### Problems:

+1. How to generate VSO?
+S will be intervening the VP containing V and O.
+2. In some sentences there can be several word orders for different XP types.
+   1. German: $T' \rightarrow T \ VP; \ V' \rightarrow NP \ V$.

 ### Housekeeping